WindMillCode/Windmillcode-Angular-CDK/projects/wml-field/README.md

 Added getFieldProps and updated getReactiveFormControl methods in WMLField class for better handling and customization of form controls and their properties.
 ,
 ## v17.3.6000 [5/1/24]
+ * updated package to reflect the version  ^17.3.6 of @angular/core package,
+## v17.3.7000 [5/9/24]
- * updated package to reflect the version  ^17.3.6 of @angular/core package
+ * updated package to reflect the version  ^17.3.7 of @angular/core package